kiwipxl/pxl2D/README.md

 # pxl2D
-PXL2D is a 2D rendering library that can be built on top of any c++ framework, such as SDL.

-The aim of PXL2D is to support fast GPU multi-platform rendering with the support of batching, texture regions and more.
+pxl2D is a cross-platform 2D game engine written in c++.
+The aim of pxl2D is to provide as much functionality as it can while being very versitle so you can focus on making your game rather than how you will implement technical solutions.

+##Current features
+	- Window handling
+	- Render batching
+	- Texture sheets
+	- TTF text rendering
+	- Various pre-built shaders

+##Future features
+	- Frame buffers
+	- Point lights
+	- Animation handling
+	- Z ordering

-Development of PXL2D is very early right now, so features will slowly be added over time.
+pxl2D is it it's very early stages as of now, so features will slowly be added over time.
+Note: everything currently implemented is
+Windows only for the time being.